openpbl/app-docs/README.md

 # OPEN-PBL APP

 **OPEN-PBL**<br>
 OPEN-PBL is an open source software (OSS) that manages problem-based learning (PBL) experiences.
-Schools and educational institutions are free to use OPEN-PBL to ensure that the planning, implementation and measurement of the effectiveness of their learning experiences fully follow the theoretical framework of the PBL.<br><br>
+Schools and educational institutions are free to use OPEN-PBL to ensure that the planning, implementation and measurement of the effectiveness of their learning experiences fully follow the theoretical framework of the PBL.

 OPEN-PBL can be used by educational institutions and companies to:
 * Add PBL experiences to their existing education systems or;